Credit Is King

 But what happens when you have excellent credit, but your husband, wife, boyfriend, girlfriend, or partner…well, doesn’t.

 This is a common situation, but one that mortgage applicants overcome every day.

-Even when your partner has poor credit, you may still be able to buy your dream home, or refinance your current one.Verify your new rate (May 20th, 2019)
+Even when your partner has poor credit, you may still be able to buy your dream home, or refinance your current one.Show Me Today's Rates (Jul 18th, 2019)

 Understand How Lenders Calculate Your Mortgage Score

 The first step to getting approved is knowing how lenders view two-borrower applications.

 Lenders don’t average or “blend” credit scores from the two applicants.
 They use the “lower mid score” of the two borrowers instead.

 Each borrower has 3 scores, one from each major credit bureau.
 The lender looks at the middle score for each borrower.
 Then, the lender takes the lower of the two middle scores.
 For instance:

 The shaded score above is the lower mid score, and the one that the lender will use for qualifying purposes.

 Fortunately, a number of strategies can help if your spouse or partner has a credit score that makes it difficult to qualify.Verify your new rate (Jul 18th, 2019)